oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 kubectl apply -f ./keycloak-oauth2-tls
 ```

-Ensure that the secret has been created
+Ensure that the secret has been created:
 ```
 kubectl get secret -n verrazzano-system | grep keycloak
 ```